GoogleChrome/web.dev/src/site/content/en/accessible/accessible-responsive-design/index.md

 As we saw with the Udacity example above, this approach ensures that the design responds whether the reduced space is due to a smaller screen or a higher zoom level.

-You can read more about these techniques in the [Responsive Web Design Basics](/responsive-web-design-basics/) article.
+You can read more about these techniques in the [Responsive web design basics](/responsive-web-design-basics/) article.

 ## Use relative units for text